How to Become a Respiratory Therapist (2026)

 Their specialized medical training focuses on assessing and treating breathing and lung disorders.

-If you’re interested in healthcare, patient interaction, and technology-driven medical care, becoming a respiratory therapist offers a vital and respected career path.
+If you’re interested in healthcare, patient interaction, and technology-driven medical care, training to become a respiratory therapist offers a vital and respected career path.

 What Respiratory Therapists Do